Shodoshima is an island found in the Japan's Seto Inland Sea – a relatively little-known but well worth exploring part of the Japanese archipelago.

 There are seven ports scattered around the island with connecting ferry or high speed catamaran services to various other ports of Japan – although I've only ever arrived (from Kobe) at Sakate Port.

-A personal recommendation: if you arrive at Sakate it's a good idea to eat, like the local fishermen do, in the Osaka-ya restaurant overlooking the harbour.
+When arriving at Sakate we always used to eat, like the local fishermen did, in the Osaka-ya restaurant overlooking the harbour.

-They do staple rather than fancy fare, and their single bowl dishes (eg rice and chicken oyakudon) are good examples of everyday Japanese family meals.
+They offered staple rather than fancy fare, and their single bowl dishes (eg rice and chicken oyakudon) were good examples of everyday Japanese family and working people's meals.

 The walls of the (traditional style, shoes-off, sit on floor cushions) dining room are covered in a riot of colourful vintage promotional beer posters - almost an attraction in their own right.